New Year’s Financial Resolutions

 Small, monthly retirement contributions over a period of time will make a big difference.
 Adding $100 extra a month with an average 6% compounded rate of return over a 30 years period will result in additional savings of $100,500±.
-During that time, the investor contributed $36,000±, and earn more than $64,500± in returns.
+During that time, and based on these assumptions, the investor contributed $36,000± and could have earned more than $64,500± in returns.

 Maximize a 401(k) and IRA.